Earl L. Brewer: Biography

 Brewer was born in Carroll County, Mississippi, near the town of Vaiden.
 His father, Ratliff Rodney Brewer, had been a farmer, plantation manager and overseer, and a captain in the Confederate Army during the Civil War.
 His middle name came from his grandfather, Leroy Brewer (1793–1851), a Mississippi Delta pioneer who migrated from Elbert County, Georgia during the Treaty of Dancing Rabbit Creek.
 His uncle Leroy Jasper Brewer (1833–1911), who was mayor of Holcomb at the time of Earl's gubernatorial election, died just weeks before his nephew's inauguration.

 Brewer attended the University of Mississippi and, after less than one year of study, obtained a Bachelor of Law degree in 1892.
 He immediately began practicing law (among his notable clients was Janie Jones, the widow of famed railroader Casey Jones, for whom he obtained a $2,650 settlement after Jones' death) and then was elected to the Mississippi State Senate in 1895.
 In 1902 he was appointed district attorney for the 11th District.

 In 1907 he resigned as district attorney to run for governor.
 Brewer was narrowly defeated in his first attempt but won handily in the next campaign.
 As governor, Brewer promoted progressive reforms in several areas.
-The constitution was changed to create an elective judiciary; banking laws were established to limit interest rates, and a Bureau of Vital Statistics was created.
+Various laws affecting working conditions were passed, the constitution was changed to create an elective judiciary, banking laws were established to limit interest rates, and a Bureau of Vital Statistics was created.